 The beauty of Winter Walk is that it brings together, in a single area, plants that are particularly striking in this season of the year.
-The appeal of any one plant, shrub or tree may relate not only to its winter blooms, but also to the colour of its foliage or stems, the texture or colour of its bark, its berries or seed pods, or indeed its scent.
+The appeal of any one plant, shrub or tree may relate to its winter blooms, or perhaps to the colour of its foliage or stems, the texture of its bark, its berries or seed pods, or indeed its scent.
 Vibrant colours and heady perfumes both brighten the scene and lift the spirits, even on the dullest days of winter.

-Renowned for their brightly-glowing stems are the twiggy and twisted dogwoods, ranging in colour from rich dark browns to crisp apple greens and fiery yellows and reds.
-When it comes to scent it is hard to resist the sweet and delicate aromas that rise from the unassuming green mounds of sarcococca (winter box); but it is the incomparably rich perfume of the daphnes that wins out in the end, and without which the winter garden would be less of a delight.
+Renowned for their brightly-glowing stems, the twiggy and twisted dogwoods range in colour from rich dark browns to crisp apple greens and fiery yellows and reds.
+When it comes to scent it's hard to resist the sweet and delicate aromas that rise from the unassuming green mounds of sarcococca (winter box).
+But it is the incomparably rich perfume of the daphnes that wins out in the end, and without which the winter garden would be less of a delight.

-Displays in pots are great not only for spring and summer interest; they can be created to add an element of focus in winter too and it's a chance to try out some interesting or unusual combinations.
-It's worth considering not just the effect flowers, such as winter violas or cyclamen have, but the impact of stem and leaf colour, shape and texture as well.
-The aim is to produce something bright, perhaps perfumed and of course reasonably hardy.
-Shrubs with scent, such as winter box, are perfect for box placed at a doorway and coloured stems or variegated foliage will brighten a dark corner in a courtyard or shady pathway.
+Displays in pots are great not only for spring and summer interest, they can add an element of focus in winter too, and it's a chance to try out some interesting or unusual combinations.
+Consider not just the effect of flowers, such as winter violas or cyclamen, but the impact of stem and leaf colour, shape and texture as well.
+Shrubs with scent, such as winter box, are perfect for a pot placed at a doorway, and coloured stems or variegated foliage will brighten a dark courtyard or shady pathway.

 In the long months of winter there is nothing better to invigorate the soul on a crisp morning or sunny afternoon than a brisk walk through the garden, taking in the fantastically fluted trunks of Lime Avenue, the magnificently conical conifers of the Pinetum and the unexpectedly vivid winter heathers on the Ha-Ha, not to mention the berry-laden hollies and other proud evergreens.